 Buying and registering your vessel

-Registration must be renewed every 12 months.
+Registration must be renewed with VicRoads every 12 months.
+VicRoads will notify you when your registration is due for renewal.
 The trailer used to tow your vessel will need to be registered separately.

 Purpose of registration